chaozhangdev/steganography/README.md

 By comparing the original image and the ciphered image in Figure 7, we can not distinguish any difference only by human eyes and we may think that ciphered image is the original one.
-Even for machine, it is hard to detect if the image has been modied because we only change the values of some pixels randomly and sightly.
+Even for machine, it is hard to detect if the image has been modified because we only change the values of some pixels randomly and sightly.
 In addition, we only decrease the saturation of some pixels to a very small level without changing hue.
 Figure 8 confirms programming works well which can exactly recover the plaintext from the